Laferla Cross

-The Laferla Cross (is-Salib tal-Għolja) is an early 20th-century religious landmark on the outskirts of Siggiewi, in Malta.
+The Laferla Cross (is-Salib tal-Għolja) is an early 20th-century religious landmark on the outskirts of Siġġiewi, in Malta.
 It is situated on a hill close to the Chapel of the Annunciation and the Cemetery of Saint Theodore.

 History

 The original Laferla Cross was built under the supervision of Ġanni Mercieca in 1903.
 It was named after Fr.
 Paul Laferla, who proposed its construction as a memorial of the Holy Year.
 A year after its construction, the cross was blessed by the Archbishop and an art painting of Our Lady of Sorrows was placed within the shrine.
 The cross was restored on number of times generally due to damage and degradation but it has at times collapsed.